 Main Criteria for Sponsorship Eligibility

-1. Your event has to align with the trust’s purposes as specified in Riverside Community Trust Board’s Deed 1953:
+1. Your event has to align with the trust’s charitable purposes.

 2. Your event has to be for the benefit of the wider public.

-3. Your event has to be run as a not-for-profit activity; the Centre Manager and Board need to be satisfied that the event’s primary intention is for fulfilling one of the charitable purposes above rather than for making profit*.
+3. Your event has to be run as a not-for-profit activity; the Centre Manager and Board need to be satisfied that the event’s primary intention is for fulfilling a charitable purpose rather than providing an income source for individuals*.

-*Local school boards may seek Centre Sponsorship for fundraising efforts; however, in these cases the Board expects a contribution towards maintenance costs as determined by the Centre Manager.
+*Local school boards or not-for-profit groups may seek Centre Sponsorship for fundraising efforts (for example a music event where proceeds go towards neccessary resources); In these cases the Board expects a contribution towards maintenance costs as determined by the Centre Manager.